 How to Plan A Stress-Free Valentine’s Day Proposal

 You have a big dilemma.
 Valentine’s Day is in a few days.
-You wanted to plan a romantic proposal, but it hasn’t really come together yet.
-Now you’re under the gun, trying to decide if you can pull it off at the last minute, or if you should wait till a later date.
+You wanted to plan a romantic proposal, but it hasn’t exactly come together yet.
+Now you’re under the pressure of time, trying to decide if you can pull it off at the last minute, or if you should wait till a later date.

 Here’s the good news: it’s not too late to plan a Valentine’s Day proposal!
 It may be last minute, but that doesn’t mean it can’t be beautiful and heartfelt.
 Plan a stress-free and unforgettable proposal in time to sweep your sweetheart off her feet in just three easy steps!

 Instead of scrambling to find the perfect diamond engagement ring on a crazy timeline, relax and let her choose her own.
 Some women prefer to get the exact style they want anyway, so this can actually be a win-win.
 Propose with a placeholder ring, like a family ring or a plain, inexpensive band.
 Then when she says “yes” (of course), she can select her ideal engagement ring, along with your wedding bands.